parse-community/docs/_includes/js/queries.md

 query.withCount(true);
 const response = await query.find(); // { results: [ GameScore, ... ], count: 200 }
 ```
+⚠️ Сount operations can be slow and expensive.
 > If you only want to get the count without objects - use [Counting Objects](#counting-objects).

 For sortable types like numbers and strings, you can control the order in which results are returned: